MorningHue

 cp morninghue.Xresources ~/.Xresources xrdb -merge ~/.Xresources

-The ANSI white palette slots are remapped to dark values (color7 = #444444, color15 = #1c1c1c) so TUI tools like GitHub Copilot CLI render text visibly on the light background.
+ANSI palette slots color7 and color15 are remapped to dark values so TUI tools like GitHub Copilot CLI render text visibly on the light background.
+Several bright slots are also semantically remapped — see the ANSI palette table.

 tmux